puniverse/capsule/README.md

     jcmd 1234 VM.system_properties  | grep capsule.app.pid | cut -f 2 -d =

 While this model works well enough in most scenarios, sometimes it is desirable to directly launch the process running the application, rather than indirectly.
 This is supported by "capsule trampoline", and is available for really executable capsules on UNIX systems only.
 To take advantage of capsule trampolining, use the `capsule/trampoline-execheader.sh` executable header (rather than `capsule/execheader.sh`) when creating the really executable capsule.

+### capsule-util

+The [capsule-util](http://puniverse.github.io/capsule/capsule-util/javadoc/) sub-project contains classes to create and interact with capsule's at runtime.
+See the Javadocs [here](http://puniverse.github.io/capsule/capsule-util/javadoc/).

 ## Reference